nv-legate/multimesh-jax/README.md

   -w /opt/workspace/multimesh-jax/docs/notebooks \
   -p 8675:8675 \
   --gpus <N> \
-  gitlab-master.nvidia.com:5005/legate/quickstart.internal/multimesh-jax-dev \
+  <image> \
   jupyter notebook --allow-root --ip 0.0.0.0 --port=8675
 ```
 where `<N>` is the number of GPUs.

 ## Running transformers in MaxText

-The main framework integrated with MultiMesh for Jax was MaxText.
+The main framework integrated with MultiMesh for Jax is [MaxText](https://github.com/AI-Hypercomputer/maxtext.git).
 Running and configuring MaxText can be challenging given the number of
 options for specifying the models.
 To aid in running transformer models,
 a helper script has been added with a basic set of options